Anyolite/anyolite/README.md

 #### Features

 * [X] Support for wrapping generics using annotations
+* [ ] Non-keyword arguments allow for union and generic type arguments
+* [ ] Annotation for non-keyword arguments accepts number as optional argument

 #### Breaking changes

-* [ ] Find consistent solution for non-keyword arguments
+* [ ] Non-keyword arguments need to be specialized explicitly

 #### Usability

 * [X] More helpful error messages when path resolution fails

+#### Bugfixes

+* [X] Specialization to new arguments did not allow non-keyword annotations

 ### Version 1.0.0